 You may find a Will at the County Clerk’s Office if the person is deceased and real property was involved.
 For all other concerns regarding Wills and Probate Records contact Saratoga County Surrogate Court, located in Building 3 of the Saratoga County Complex or call (518)451-8830 for more information.

 You must publish in one daily and one weekly newspaper (follow the directions provided by New York State).
 The daily newspapers include the Saratogian, Times Union, Daily Gazette and Post Star.
-The weekly newspapers include The Express, Community News and Saratoga Today.
+The weekly newspapers include The Express and Saratoga Today.

 Yes.
 We have the forms available in our office for a fee of $1.00.
 You can also print them off our website at no charge.
 The fee to file a DBA or an Amended DBA is $25.00.
 A certified copy is $5.00.
 There is no fee to file a DBA Discontinuance.

 You may obtain a copy of your deed by coming into our office.
-The copy cost is $0.50 per page, or you may apply for free access to our online records.
-To sign up, click here.
+The copy cost is $0.50 per page, or you may apply for free access to our online records by going to Saratoga County, NY – SearchIQS and clicking on See Subscription Plans/Create an Account.
+Fill out the required fields and click Sign Up.

 The Saratoga County’s Real Property Assessment Database offers Image Mate Online.
 The website is saratoga.sdgnys.com.
 You can click on public access to use the site and then type in the name, address or tax ID/SBL.
 Map information can be found under the Notes tab.